georgePadolsey/JavascriptCodeSnippets/gunTest/README.md

 Gun Test
 ========

-> This project can run though it is very bad code / provides very little substance for a program :warning:
+> This project can run though it is very bad code / provides very little substance for a program (doesn't work correctly) :warning:

 Made in 2011